Cadwallader John Bates: Education

 Bates entered Eton College in 1866.
 However, problems with his eyes obliged him to leave after two years.
 He then, in 1869, started a degree course at his father's old college, Jesus College, Cambridge.
 His eye problems again intervened, preventing him from taking his Tripos exams in the normal way.
 He accordingly received, in 1871, an "Aegrotat" degree in Moral Sciences, which was at that time a recently introduced degree subject at Cambridge.
 One source highlights the career limiting impact of his failure to obtain a normal first degree, but the college nevertheless allowed him to stay, and receive an MA degree in 1875.
-He was then able to compensate for any gaps in his education through what the same source identifies as "the education of travel", visiting little known areas of mainland Europe, notably in Germany and in Pol and: in the process he accumulated a large bank of cultural and historical knowledge.
+He was then able to compensate for any gaps in his education through what the same source identifies as "the education of travel", visiting little known areas of mainland Europe, notably in Germany and in Poland: in the process he accumulated a large bank of cultural and historical knowledge.